An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Introduction

 Generally speaking, there are two kinds of methods to solve this system, the stochastic and deterministic methods.
-The stochastic methods, generate random numbers to simulate the discrete interactions of individual radiation particle with the background material.
-There is no ray effect in the stochastic method but it suffers from the statistical noise \cite{fleck1971}.
-One of the popular stochastic methods is the implicit Monte Carlo (IMC) method \cite{fleck1971}.
-The IMC method has shown to be efficient in optically thin regions.
-However, it needs quite large amount of particles in the optically thick regions, which make IMC inefficient.
+One of the popular stochastic methods is the implicit Monte Carlo (IMC) method \cite{fleck1971}, which is efficient in optically thin regions, but needs quite a large amount of particles in the optically thick regions, making it quite expensive \cite{fleck1971}.
+Moreover, though there is no ray effect in the stochastic method, it suffers from the statistical noise which will also make this method inefficient \cite{fleck1971}.
 Several efforts have been made to improve the efficiency of IMC method, such as \cite{Gentile2001, dens2011, dens2015, Park2012}, which we will not discuss in detail here.
-Recently, series of unified gas-kinetic schemes (unified gas-kinetic particle method (UGKP) \cite{li2018unified, shi2020} and unified gas-kinetic wave particle method (UGKWP) \cite{liweiming2020}) are proposed to solve RTE system, where a particle-based Monte Carlo solver is proposed to track the non-equilibrium transport .
+Recently, a series of unified gas-kinetic schemes (unified gas-kinetic particle method (UGKP) \cite{shi2020} and unified gas-kinetic wave particle method (UGKWP) \cite{liweiming2020}) are proposed to solve RTE system, where a particle-based Monte Carlo solver is proposed to track the non-equilibrium transport.
 For the deterministic methods, the discrete-ordinates ($S_N$) method is often adopted \cite{koch1995, Lath1965}.
 In this method, the transport equation is solved along particular directions and the energy density is reconstructed using a quadrature rule. $S_N$ method has been studied for many years and several efforts have been made to improve the efficiency of this method \cite{Warsa2004}.
-However, $S_N$ methods suffer from ray-effects \cite{Morel2003, Math1999}, which will lead to hot spot in the material, thus the material will consequently evolve incorrectly.
+However, $S_N$ methods suffer from ray-effects \cite{Morel2003, Math1999}, which will lead to the phenomenon of hot spot in the simulation.